 Have you ever been distracted by something really small?
 For example, have you ever tried to watch a television where several of the pixels were missing?
 If you are anything like me, you were probably too focused on those few areas of the screen that were black and missed out on most of the show.

 One of my favorite television shows is Big Bang Theory.
-I know some of you out there will judge me for that, but as a semi-geeky person who bore two children who grew up to be semi-geeky people, I find a lot in that show I relate to.
+Judge if you like, but as a semi-geeky person who bore two children who grew up to be semi-geeky people, I find a lot in that show I relate to.

 One episode from season four called “The Toast Derivation” has Sheldon distressed over the missing pixels in Raj’s television.
 Here’s the script from that part.